sebspion/reqs/draft-selander-lake-reqs.md

 ## Identity Protection

-Transporting identities as part of the AKE run is a necessity in order to provide strong mutual authentication.
-In the case of constrained devices, the identity may contain sensitive information on the manufacturer of the device, the batch, default firmware version, etc. Protecting identifying information from passive and active attacks is important from the privacy point of view, but needs to be balanced with the other requirements, including security and lightweightness.
+In general, it is necessary to transport identities as part of the AKE run in order to provide authentication of an entity not identified beforehand.
+In the case of constrained devices, the identity may contain sensitive information on the manufacturer of the device, the batch, default firmware version, etc. Protecting identifying information from passive and active attacks is important from a privacy point of view, but needs to be balanced with the other requirements, including security and lightweightness.
 For certain data we therefore need to make an exemption in order to obtain an efficient protocol.

 The AKE is required to protect the identity against active attackers of one of the peers and protection against passive attackers of the other peer in the case of public key identities.

-In case of a PSK identifier, it can be protected against passive attackers with a derived shared secret, but since the responder in general does not know from whom a message is sent it needs to be protected by the initiator when the shared secret is available, which would implies  at least four protocol messages for authentication of responder in case of symmetric key authentication (see {{mutual-auth}}).
-With this in mind, it is not required to protect the PSK identifier and it can be sent in the first message.
+In case of a PSK identifier, this may be protected against passive attackers with a key derived from the a Diffie-Hellman shared secret.
+The responder has first access to the shared secret but does in general does not know from whom a message without PSK identifier is sent.
+Therefore the protection of PSK identifier in general needs to be performed by the initiator, i.e. at the earliest in message 3.
+As a consequence, in order to authenticate the responder within the AKE, at least four protocol messages are needed in case of symmetric key authentication with identity protection.
+Considering the need to keep the number of messages at a minimum (see {{disc}}), unless there are other good reasons for having more than 3 messages, it is not required to protect the PSK identifier, and it may thus be sent in the first message.

 Other identifying information that may be transported in plain text is cipher suites and connection identifiers.